xplenty/xplenty-connections-config/README.md

     }
 ```

-Would describe an authentication which adds a query param to each request where the parameter name is `authentication_query_param` and the value would be the `access_key` value described in the specific connection used.
+Would describe an authentication which adds a query param to the URL of each request where the parameter name is `authentication_query_param` and the value would be the `access_key` value described in the specific connection used.